stevefjong/redhat/_posts/2018-11-17-ownCloud-installation-quickstart.markdown

 You can now provide the user with the ownCloud server address and these credentials.

-For details on creating a user account, go to <https://doc.owncloud.org/server/latest/admin_manual/configuration/user/user_configuration.html#creating-a-new-user>.
+For details on creating a user account, go to ["Creating a New User"](https://doc.owncloud.org/server/latest/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the ownCloud Server Administration Manual.

 ## Installing an ownCloud Client